Whatever the social network, there’s a right way and wrong way to use it for business.

 LinkedIn is a social platform for businesses and professionals.

-It is a professional space, much the same as a business office where you have potential prospects or clients meet with you.
-If something is not appropriate to be shared with prospects or clients face-to-face in your office, chances are, it is also inappropriate to be shared on LinkedIn as well.
+It is a professional space, much the same as a business office, where you meet your potential prospects or clients.
+If something is not appropriate to be shared with prospects or clients face-to-face in your office, chances are, it is also inappropriate to be shared on LinkedIn.

-Just by following these 20 LinkedIn etiquette and best practices, you will notice a profound difference in your ability to connect and build relationships with potential prospects and clients on LinkedIn.
+By following these 20 LinkedIn etiquette rules and best practices, you will notice a profound difference in your ability to connect and build relationships with potential prospects and clients on LinkedIn.

-Now tell me, are there any LinkedIn etiquette or best practices you use that I didn’t mention in this article?
+Did I miss any LinkedIn etiquette rules or best practices in this article?
 Let me know in the comments below.
-And if you want to learn more best practices on using LinkedIn for business, you can register for my free LinkedIn masterclass: How to Turn Cold LinkedIn Connections into Clients.
+And if you want to learn more about best practices of using LinkedIn for business, register for my free LinkedIn masterclass: How to Turn Cold LinkedIn Connections into Clients.